 Dealing with a drug addict

-One of the most challenging things for a family member to face is the discovery of drug addiction with their son or daughter, husband, or wife.
+One of the most challenging things for a family member to face is the drug addiction of their son or daughter, husband, or wife.
 This extends to close relatives and includes friends of the family.
+How do you deal with a drug addict?
 Most addiction does not happen overnight; it’s not that a person would have a line of coke on Friday, and you are now suddenly faced with drug addiction.
 Most opiates will cause dependency fairly rapidly.
-Whereas with some others like marijuana, it may take several months even years for addiction to set in.
+Whereas with some others like marijuana, it may take several months, even years, for addiction to set in.

 Black Market Pain Medication

-In recent years, there are more families facing the drug addiction of a loved one due to an earlier physical condition.
+In recent years, more families face the drug addiction of a loved one due to an earlier physical condition.
 The pain from an accident or operation usually followed by prescription medication given to cut off the pain receptors for a while to bring about healing.

 The result of this practice is that often the pain tends to linger longer than the prescription suggested, and the person can no longer get a prescription renewal for their medication, thus resorting to the “black market.”
-OxyContin and Percocet, even Fentanyl, are sold on the street to those suffering from some physical pain or discomfort.
+OxyContin and Percocet, even Fentanyl, can be found on the street for those suffering from physical pain and discomfort.

 Opiates and Other Drugs